foxyproxy/browser-extension/README.md

 # FAQ

-## Settings not kept after upgrade to v8
+## Settings disappeared after the upgrade to v8

 Using Firefox and you've lost all FoxyProxy settings?

+FoxyProxy 8.2 went online on Dec 6th.
-Due to a bug in version 8.2, settings of some users were not migrated after the upgrade.
+Due to a bug in version 8.2, previous settings of some users were not migrated after the upgrade.
+Versions 8.3-8.6 created with fixes for the bugs immediately, but due to the AMO approval waiting time, version 8.6 came online on Dec 12th.
 The issue has been fixed in version 8.6.

-These following options are available if FoxyProxy updated from 7.* to 8.2 and you have encountered the update bug:
+Previous settings were not removed and are recoverable.
+The following options are available if FoxyProxy updated from 7.* to 8.2 and you have encountered the update bug.

 <details>
   <summary><b>1.
 Retrieve Settings and Keep version 8.2</b></summary>